-Strategy: When creek mouth is open, under low flow conditions block creek entrance with sediment berm or sandbag berm and install flow through pipes as necessary to prevent flooding.
+Strategy: When creek mouth is open, under low flow conditions block creek entrance with sediment berm or sandbag berm, and install flow through pipes as necessary to prevent flooding.
 Cover berm with plastic sheeting to minimize erosion; and consider backing berm with 10" swamp boom and/or sorbent boom.
 To create protective berm, take sand from active unvegetated beach face to prevent damage to dune habitat.
+Manual building of berm preferred over heavy equipment even when heavy equipment can access site.
+Maintenance/monitoring necessary; check for berm effectiveness.